intel-unesp-mcp/infieri2019-session2/README.md

 `I_MPI_PIN_PROCESSOR_LIST` if you like.
 (See the Intel MPI reference manual for details).

-**2.3.4** Now we are going to run a hybrid MPI/OpenMP program on the Intel Xeon Phi coprocessor.
+**2.3.12** Now we are going to run a hybrid MPI/OpenMP program on the Intel Xeon Phi processor.
 Have a look at the source code `test_openmp.c`, in which a simple printout from the OpenMP threads was added to the previous Intel MPI test code.
 You can compare the difference between the two files by means of the diff utility: